 When I looked in the mirror, I couldn’t make eye contact with the woman staring back at me.
 Who was she?
 Broken, Dirty, Whore.
 There were lots of names I’d call her.
 For years, I wanted to hide away, even from myself.
 Safely tucked behind baggy flannel shirts and baseball caps—anything that could let me get by unnoticed.
 Even being looked at by strangers felt like a taking away.
 Everything was a threat.

-What I once had, a shining self-confidence that loved to laugh and dance and share, was replaced by an overpowering fear.
+What I once had, a shining self-confidence that loved to laugh, dance, and share, was replaced by an overpowering fear.
 When I thought of you, I trembled.
 I could barely enter a room full of people, let alone speak.
 It took almost all the strength I had to lift my eyes to notice the world around me.
 I was trapped, overwhelmed by darkness, and I didn’t know if I would ever be free again.

 You also helped begin a tragic cycle of disregard for the sacredness of my body.
 Years of letting my temple be degraded, beaten down.
 Destroyed.